BirdeeHub/nixCats-nvim/README.md

 `luaUtils` contains the tools and advice to adapt your favorite package managers to give your nix setup the ultimate flexibility from before of trying to download all 4 versions of rust, node, ripgrep, and fd for your overcomplicated config on a machine without using nix...

-#### *The reasons I wanted to do it this way:*

-- The setup instructions for new plugins are all in Lua so translating them is effort.
-- I didn't want to be forced into creating a new lua file, writing lua within nix, or creating hooks for a DSL for every new plugin.
-- I wanted my neovim config to be neovim flavored
-    - (so that I can take advantage of all the neovim dev tools with minimal fuss)
-- I still wanted my config to know what plugins and LSPs I included in the package so I created nixCats.

-In terms of the nix code, you should not have to leave [flake.nix](./flake.nix) except OCCASIONALLY [customBuildsOverlay](./overlays/customBuildsOverlay.nix) when its not on nixpkgs and the standardPluginOverlay does not work.
+In terms of the nix code, you should not have to leave your template's equivalent of [flake.nix](./flake.nix) except OCCASIONALLY [customBuildsOverlay](./overlays/customBuildsOverlay.nix) when the thing you wish to install is not on nixpkgs and the standardPluginOverlay does not work.

-All config folders like `ftplugin/` and `after/` work as designed (see `:h rtp`), if you want lazy loading put it in `optionalPlugins` in a category in the flake and call `packadd` when you want it.
+All config folders like `ftplugin/` and `after/` work as designed (see `:h rtp`), if you want lazy loading put it in `optionalPlugins` in a category in the flake and call `vim.cmd('packadd <pluginName>')` from an autocommand or keybind when you want it.
-Although, it does specifically expect `init.lua` rather than `init.vim` at root level.

 It runs on linux, mac, and WSL.

 You will need nix with flakes enabled, git, a clipboard manager of some kind, and a terminal that supports bracketed paste.
 If you're not on linux you don't need to care what those last 2 things mean.

-This is designed to give you package specific config, AND nixOS integration AND home manager integration, without ditching your lua.
-Or even leaving lua much at all.
+You also might want a [nerd font](https://www.nerdfonts.com/) for some icons depending on your OS and configuration.

 ---